 It may sound silly for us to point this out, but unless you knew what was there ahead of time, this is one feature of the park that is actually easy to be missed thanks to how the park is arranged.
 To truly see everything this park has to offer, you have to exit the river view trails and check out the historical landmarks at the park’s center- one of the most important spots in the early days of Pittsburgh.

 The reason Point State Park was so popular throughout the years was that the region offered significant strategic advantage thanks to being located at the merging point of the three rivers.
-Since its founding, no fewer than five forts are said to have been build at the point and in present day downtown Pittsburgh, with two of the largest being Fort Duquesne (a French fort) and Fort Pitt, which followed when the English took over.
+Since its founding, no fewer than five forts are said to have been build at the point around present day Pittsburgh, with two of the largest being Fort Duquesne (a French fort) and Fort Pitt, which followed when the English took over.

 The central grounds of Point State Park honor the history of these two forts with a simple stone outline of the forts in their original places, as well as commemorative plaques in the ground illustrating what the forts are said to have looked like when in use.